decaylabs/moviedb/README.md

     1. **ActionTypes.js** - Contains all the types used by each action.

 * actions/
-    1. **index.js** - Contains all actions that get passed to my reducers.
+    1. **index.js** - Contains all actions that are passed to the reducers.

         2. **searchMovies** - Uses the search_bar term to call the omdbapi via axios.
 The request is a promise that resolves to an array containing ~10 simple movie objects.

         3. **getMovie** - Called by an onClick event from movie_list.
 First checks to see if the item already exists in the lokijs db or proceeds to do an additional api call to get the detailed json from omdbapi.

-        4. **getFavorites** - Called on mount of favorites-list.
+        4. **getFavorites** - Called when favorites-list is mounted.
 The request is a promise with a small setTimeout before resolving.
 This is done because the async nature of the application.
 Loki will resolve immediately even when the database or collection doesn't exsist.

         5. **getFavorite** - Is used by an onClick event from favorites-list.
-This action is already passed the movie from the favorites-list so it doesn't need to query the database.
+This action has already passed the movie from the favorites-list so it doesn't need to query the database.

-        6. **getInit** - Called on mount of movie_viewer.
-The request contains the first item in the collection if it exist so that the movie_viewer can display the first item in favorites on app start.
+        6. **getInit** - Called when mounting the movie_viewer.
+The request contains the first item in the collection if it exist so the movie_viewer can display the first item in favorites on app start.

         7. **addFavorite** - Adds the corresponding movie to the favorites collection.